lilcoinzdc/jdk-rig/doc/API.md

 # HTTP API

 If you want use HTTP API you need enable it (`"enabled": true,`) then choice `port` and optionaly `host`.
-API not available if jdkrigger built without HTTP support (`-DWITH_HTTP=OFF`).
+API not available if kittenpawger built without HTTP support (`-DWITH_HTTP=OFF`).

-Offical HTTP client for API: http://workers.jdkrig.info/
+Offical HTTP client for API: http://workers.kittenpaw.info/

 Example configuration: